jganseman/cassatie-be/README.md

 The data only consists of Dutch-language verdicts from the Belgian cassation court, which is limited in its scope: it only judges whether a trial has followed the correct procedures.
 It never judges about the content of the actual case: for that, it will refer the case to a different court (or not if it does not find any procedural mistakes).
-The content of the text is therefore highly about procedural matters.
+The content of this dataset is therefore highly about procedural matters.

-While the court archives date back for centuries, the text that can be reliably extracted from the PDFs (has digital-native origins) starts from the year 2000 onwards.
+While the court archives date back for centuries, the text that can be reliably extracted from the PDFs (i.e. has digital-native origins) starts from the year 2000 onwards.

-Not all rulings can be extracted separately: formatting errors in the source files make that splitting the books into individual cases is not always obvious.
+Not all rulings can be extracted separately: formatting errors in the source files make that splitting the files into individual cases is not always obvious.
-For now I just roughly deleted cases that I couldn't split off automatically, so the final dataset lacks 5% to 10% of the total published number of cases.
+For now I just roughly deleted cases that I couldn't split off automatically, so the final dataset lacks 5% to 10% of the total number of cases present in the original PDFs.
 This still leaves enough to build a language model for this particular branch of judicial texts.

-## Notes
+## Notes and Future Work

-Seems like arrests can also be downloaded individually from links of the form: http://jure.juridat.just.fgov.be/pdfapp/download_blob?idpdf=N-20150217-5 where the idpdf parameter contains: N/F (language), date of arrest, sequential number of arrest, starting from 1, up to ?
+* Still need to add some code to demo the actual NLP experiments.
-Potential to scrape a bigger dataset?
+* Seems like arrests can also be downloaded individually from links of the form: http://jure.juridat.just.fgov.be/pdfapp/download_blob?idpdf=N-20150217-5 where the idpdf parameter contains: N/F (language), date of arrest, sequential number of arrest, starting from 1, up to ?
+Is there a potential here to scrape a bigger dataset?
 However, these might be only partially or not anonymized.